pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Encryption
 ==========

-Using a cipher will make the state of your application encrypted "at rest" and "on the wire".
+Using a cryptographic cipher with your mapper will make the state of your application encrypted "at rest" and "on the wire".

 Without encryption, the state of the domain event will be visible in the recorded stored events in your database.
 For example, the ``timestamp``